Skip to content

 UPCOMING LIVE PROGRAMS

-• Best Practices for Negotiating SaaS Contracts and Managing SaaS Customer Relationships (2020)
+• Negotiating SaaS Contracts & Managing Customer Relationships (March 2020)

-• Best Practices for Negotiating SaaS Contracts and Managing Customer Relationships (2019)
+• Best Practices for Negotiating SaaS Contracts (Oct.
+2019)

-• Best Practices for Drafting SaaS Contracts and Managing Customer Relationships (2019)
+• Best Practices for Drafting SaaS Contracts (October.
+2017)

-• Best Practices for Drafting SaaS Contracts that Reduce the Sales Cycle and Avoid Disputes (2017)
+• Best Practices for Drafting SaaS Contracts that Reduce the Sales Cycle & Avoid Disputes (March 2017)

 TOPICS